nikkhil160/nikhil/clsn0wc32000308ktg3ehck67.md

 ## Email Marketing Checklist

 There are a lot of options for Email Marketing for Shopify.
 But my personal favourite is Klaviyo.
+You need to have Klaviyo in your Shopify Checklist.

 I just love Klaviyo (and no Klaviyo is sponsoring this) I wrote a dedicated [email list growing guide](https://nikhil.pro/the-right-way-to-grow-klaviyo-email-list-for-e-commerce-stores) on how to grow Klaviyo email list without having annoying popups.

-* ### Klaviyo Email Marketing Setup
+* ### Klaviyo Email Marketing Setup for Shopify

 Up until now, we've covered Facebook and Google; now, you need an additional marketing channel which is [Klaviyo](https://www.klaviyo.com/).
 Klaviyo is magic!
 But configuring Klaviyo is a bit hard.
 Your emails will go to Spam/Junk unless you don't configure the domain name and the DNS records properly.
 Klaviyo also has a Free plan that gives you 500 monthly email sends and 250 maximum contacts.